DWTechs/Antity.js/README.md

 ### REST Methods mapping

+When validating request inputs, you can use REST methods or SQL operations as second parameter

 | REST method | SQL operation |
 | :---------- | :------------ |
 | GET         | select        |